 While Americans line up for hard-to-find flu shots, Serbs are lining up for garlic under the belief it can help fight the flu.

 But look at us lining up for flu shots – there’s not a lot of quality research behind those, either.
-There’s a lot of evidence that the only thing you get from these vaccinations is a sort spot on the shoulder.
+There’s a lot of evidence that the only thing you get from these vaccinations is a sore spot on the shoulder.
 Flu shots may even put you at risk for side effects and complications.

 Garlic, on the other hand, makes food tastier.
 The only real side effect of this vegetable is a little dragon breath.